javaservlets/SentinelAuditEventHandler/README.md

 ## ForgeRock Common Audit (CAUD) for Sentinel

-If you are not already familiar with the [ForgeRock CAUD] (https://www.forgerock.com/platform/common-services/common-audit) it is a framework for audit event handlers that are plugged in to our individual products.
+If you are not already familiar with the [ForgeRock CAUD](https://www.forgerock.com/platform/common-services/common-audit) it is a framework for audit event handlers that are plugged in to our individual products.
 The handlers record events, logging them for example into files, relational databases, or [syslog](https://en.wikipedia.org/wiki/Syslog).

-Speaking of syslog, Microsoft recently released [Sentinel] (https://azure.microsoft.com/en-us/services/azure-sentinel/), their Security Information and Event Manager (SIEM) for the Azure Cloud that uses syslog extensively.
+Speaking of syslog, Microsoft recently released [Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/), their Security Information and Event Manager (SIEM) for the Azure Cloud that uses syslog extensively.
 With Sentinel, events for any system under an Azure cluster that want to be monitored need to be sent to a designated 'Sentinel agent' machine in order to be processed.

 Microsoft provides an automated configuration script during the Sentinel agent setup in order to listen to Syslog messages; this makes one integration with the CAUD almost trivial given that one of the dozen or so CAUD event handlers we ship out of the box is for specifically for syslog.